Sophia Dzwig

 Practice Overview

 Sophia is a commercial barrister with a broad practice spanning all areas of commercial litigation and international arbitration.
-She has a recognised specialism in art and cultural property matters and particular experience in civil-fraud and insurance disputes.
+She has recognised specialisms in art and cultural property, civil-fraud and insurance disputes.
 Sophia is panel counsel to the Serious Fraud Office’s Proceeds of Crime International Assistance Division (Panel C).

 Sophia is experienced in working as part of a larger counsel team, and also in advising and representing clients herself.